Jeremy Fry: Personal life

-Fry led an extensive and hedonistic personal life before his first marriage.
+Fry led an extensive and hedonistic personal life before his marriage.
 A friend of society photographer Antony Armstrong-Jones, he was allegedly asked to be best man at Armstrong-Jones's marriage to Princess Margaret, the younger sister of Queen Elizabeth II.
-However, Fry was convicted of "importuning for immoral purposes" after allegedly approaching a man for sex, and was replaced as best man to Armstrong-Jones.
+However, Fry's conviction for "importuning for immoral purposes" ruled him out, after an accusation of approaching a male for sex in Hyde Park, London, for which he was fined £2 by the court, became public.
+He withdrew from the role and instead, Dr. Roger William Gilliatt, was chosen to act as best man to Armstrong-Jones.

 Fry married Camilla Grinling in 1955.
-They lived at Widcombe Manor in Widcombe, Bath, and had two sons and two daughters; the marriage was dissolved in 1967.
-Camilla died in 2000.
-In 2004, their daughter Polly claimed that her biological father had in fact been Armstrong-Jones.
+They lived at Widcombe Manor in Widcombe, Bath, and had two sons and two daughters; the marriage was dissolved in 1967, before Grinling married John Fairbairn, with whom she had a son and two daughters.
+In 2004, Polly Fry, Jeremy's daughter with Camilla, claimed that her biological father had in fact been Armstrong-Jones.
 Anne de Courcy reported this claim by Polly, born in the third week of Lord Snowdon's marriage to Princess Margaret, that she was in fact Snowdon's daughter.
 Polly Fry asserted that a DNA test in 2004 proved Snowdon's paternity.
 Jeremy Fry rejected her claim, and Snowdon denied having taken a DNA test.
-However, four years later, after Fry had died, Snowdon admitted that this account was true.
+However, four years later, after Jeremy had died, Snowdon admitted that this account was true.